phx/autotags/README.md

 ### Other information

-`awscli` supports multiple resources in their API calls, and I believe in some cases can support up to 1,000 resource IDs or ARNs.
+`awscli` supports multiple resources in API calls, and I believe in some cases can support up to 1,000 resource IDs or ARNs.

-Since their APIs are optimized for this, if you need to tag 1,000 EC2 instances, it would be much quicker to get a list of those instances and pass them all at once, rather than making a separate API call to tag each instance.
+Since AWS APIs are optimized for this, if you need to tag 1,000 EC2 instances, it would be much quicker to get a list of those instances and pass them all at once, rather than making a separate API call to tag each instance.
 See examples below.

-** Rather than doing this: **
+**Rather than doing this:**

 ```sh
 for i in $(aws ec2 describe-instances --query "Reservations[*].Instances[*].InstanceId" --output text); do